HHogg/angular-scrollstop/README.md

 > bower install angular-scrollstop

 #### Contributions
-This is my first attempt at a public re-usuable component so I'm bound to have made some msitakes somewhere.
+This is my first attempt at a public re-usuable component so I'm bound to have made some mistakes somewhere.
 All contributions are very much welcome :smile: but please remember to edit the src files.
-I haven't got round to writing the unit tests yet so don't worry about checking them.

 ## Service
-The event service provides two functions; scrollstart and scrollstop.
-Each can execute a callback and broadast and event down the scope of the element the event is attached to.
+The `hgScrollEvent` service provides two functions; scrollstart and scrollstop.
+Each can execute a callback and broadcast an event down the scope of the element the event is attached to.

 #### Usage
-Include `hg.scrollStop` as a dependency.

- You can pass an element as the first argument to attach the scroll event to, and a callback function as the second argument.
+Pass an element as the first argument to attach the scroll event to, and a callback function as the second argument.

 ```js
 hgScrollEvent.scrollstop(element, function() {